Visualize compliance

 They allow exploring compliance differently, based on what you are looking for.

-At the bottom, you will see the Recent changes graph, which lists the changes done by Rudder for this rule.
+Furthermore, the Recent changes tab lists the changes done by Rudder for this rule.
 Click on a time slot and the details will be displayed in the table below.

 Compliance is also available through Rudder API, allowing to monitor and alert over compliance levels.

-← Apply a complete applicative policy Next steps →
+← Apply a security policy Next steps →